 A Turning Point in my Life

-Life on these ranches, the training of young horses, as well as real horsemen such as Ray Hunt and the books from Bill and Tom Dorrancestrongly influenced how I interact with horses.
-I really learnt to see the world from the horse's perspective.
+Life on these ranches, the training of young horses, and great horsemen such as Ray Hunt Bill and Tom Dorrance had a strong influence in how I interact with horses.
+I learned to see the world through the eyes of a horse.

 Eponaquest and Wild Horses